Fly Fishing Leader Length: Ultimate Best Guide

 - Situations where stealth matters more than cost

-Because fluorocarbon sinks more readily than monofilament, it can help your flies get down faster and stay in the strike zone longer.
-That can be useful when fishing bass around rocks and wood or trout in deeper pools and undercut banks.
+Because fluorocarbon sinks more readily than monofilament, it can help flies get down faster and stay in the strike zone longer.
+That can be useful when fishing around rocks, wood, or undercut banks, or whenever the fish are holding deeper than usual.

 Fluorocarbon and length

-For many anglers, choosing fluorocarbon is not only about material but also about length.
-A fluorocarbon leader around rod length or slightly longer can provide a good blend of control and sink rate.
-Depending on the fly, the water, and the target species, a leader between 4 and 9 feet may be appropriate.
+For many anglers, choosing fluorocarbon is not only about material but also about leader length.
+A fluorocarbon leader around rod length or slightly longer can provide a useful blend of control and sink rate.
+Depending on the fly, water, and target species, a leader between 4 and 9 feet may be appropriate.

 Trade-offs to remember